mjbarahonaga/U_Tad_AR_Project/README.md

 # AR PROJECT

-AR Project using Unity and AR Foundation for U-TAD
+AR Project using Unity and AR Foundation for U-TAD University

 ## Demo